PenaSoftwareCraftsman/codewars-two-fighters-one-winner/NOTES.md

 # Pomodoro 2 🍅:
 - Testing Figth:
   - Should return 0 newHealth when damagePerAttack is 1 and health is 1 ✅
-  - Should return "Lew" when Lew attacks with 1 damagePerAttack and Harry 1 as health and Harry dead 🚧
+  - Should return "Lew" when Lew attacks with 1 damagePerAttack and Harry 1 as health and Harry dead ✅
+  - Should return "Harry" when Harry attacks with 1 damagePerAttack and Lew 1 as health and Lew dead 🚧